caulfield/elasticquery/README.md

 ## Getting Started
 ### First instruction

 Elasticquery was designed to be customized as you need to.
-Providing simple methods it allows you to build flexible queries using [Elastiq Query DSL][elastic_query_dsl]
+Providing simple methods it allows you to build flexible queries using [Elastic Query DSL][elastic_query_dsl]

 ```ruby
 class MyQuery < Elasticquery::Base